Remuneration committee report

 Executive directors and prescribed officers have permanent contracts, and the notice period prescribed by the contracts is one calendar month.
 Contracts are regularly reviewed to ensure they remain aligned with governance and legislative requirements.

 - Non-executive director appointments are made in terms of the Company's MOI and confirmed at the AGM of shareholders after the appointment.

 - Fees reflect the directors' role and Committee membership and are not linked to Italtile's share price.
 A fee applies to any additional ad hoc work but not exceeding 100 hours a year above Board and Committee meetings.

 - Fees are reviewed by the Committee annually and require approval from shareholders at the AGM.

 - Non-executive directors do not participate in any of the Company's short or long-term incentive plans and they are not employees of the Company.

 - The recommendation of the Remuneration Committee on the proposed fees is submitted to the Board for consideration before being proposed to shareholders for consideration and approval at the AGM.
-If approved, the fees become effective in the month following the AGM.

 USE AND JUSTIFICATION OF REMUNERATION BENCHMARKS